-This website was built and is maintained by me, Liz Jamieson.
+This website was built and is maintained by me, Elizabeth Jamieson.
 By the way, and before I get started, I have used a text to speech engine to voice each of the posts I’ve written.
-If you want to know why, you can read about my text to speech journey.
+It’s a product by Amazon Web Services, but is still a little buggy, but I’m working on it.
+If you want to know why I’m using a text to speech engine, you can read about my text to speech journey.

 The purpose of this site is to document the specific steps I take to build a blog, and then my efforts to build traffic to it.
 The idea is to start from nothing and create a blog capable of generating income.